SujitYalmar/5-Day-AI-Agents-Intensive-Course-/README.md

 └── LICENSE
 ```

+## 🧪 How to Use the Notebooks

+- Start with Day 1 folder to understand agent foundations.

+- Explore each notebook sequentially (Day 1 → Day 5).

+- Use codelabs to build and test your own agent.

+- Explore the Tools folder to see reusable code patterns.

+- By Day 5, you will be able to construct a multi-agent system and deploy it.

 ## ⭐ Support This Project
 If you find this repository helpful, **please give it a star!**
 It helps others discover the project and motivates me to keep improving it. 😊